Gamma conjecture I for flag varieties: Introduction

 \begin{remark} There has been substantial work on the study of oscillatory integrals over the mirrors of complete flag varieties $G^{\vee}/B^{\vee}$.
-Generalizing Givental's work \cite{Givental} on the type A case, Rietsch \cite{RietschIntegral} proved that for arbitrary type, these integrals, whenever convergent, are solutions to the \textit{quantum Toda lattices}.
-Combined with a result of Kim \cite{Kim}, this proves the folklore conjecture (for $F=G^{\vee}/B^{\vee}$) that oscillatory integrals over the mirror are solutions to the \textit{quantum differential equations} of a Fano manifold $F$.
-Rietsch's result was later generalized by Chhaibi \cite{Chhaibi} and Lam \cite{Lam} to the case where the equivariant perturbation is present.
-Related results were also obtained by Gerasimov, Kharchev, Lebedev and Oblezin \cite{GKLO}, and Gerasimov, Lebedev and Oblezin \cite{GLO1, GLO2}. \end{remark} \begin{remark} The convergence of the oscillatory integrals from the RHS of \eqref{outlineA=Bthmeq1} follows from the arguments in Step (3).
-When $P=B$, Rietsch \cite{RietschIntegral} has verified it by analyzing the superpotential directly. \end{remark}
+Generalizing Givental's work \cite{Givental} on the type A case, Rietsch \cite{RietschIntegral} proved that for arbitrary type, these integrals, whenever convergent, are solutions to the \textit{(open) quantum Toda lattices} \cite{OpenToda}.
+Combined with a result of Kim \cite{Kim}, this proves the original mirror conjecture \cite{EHX, GiventalICM} (for $F=G^{\vee}/B^{\vee}$) that the \textit{quantum differential equations} of a Fano manifold $F$ are satisfied by the oscillatory integrals over its mirror.
+Rietsch's result was later generalized by Chhaibi \cite{Chhaibi} and Lam \cite{Lam} to the case where equivariant perturbation is present.
+Related results were also obtained by Gerasimov, Kharchev, Lebedev and Oblezin \cite{GKLO}, and Gerasimov, Lebedev and Oblezin \cite{GLO1, GLO2}. \end{remark} \begin{remark} Working in a different context, Chhaibi \cite[Theorem 5.4.1]{Chhaibi} (see also \cite[Theorem 3.8]{Chhaibi_2}) proved that for the case $P=B$, the equivariant oscillatory integral $\int_{\Xtp} e^{-\fmt/\hslash} \gammamt^{h/\hslash} \vol$ is $W$-invariant and that one of its asymptotics involves a product of gamma factors.
+These properties are used in Step (2).
+Their extension to the general case, which is established in the present paper, requires proving the convergence of the integral (see Remark \ref{remark_convergence} below) and the $W$-invariance (up to sign) of the fiberwise volume form $\vol$ (Lemma \ref{Wpreserveomega}), whose existing proofs work only in this special case. \end{remark} \begin{remark} The convergence of the equivariant oscillatory integrals from the RHS of \eqref{outlineA=Bthmeq1} is not immediate, and it follows from the existence of a critical point of $\fmt|_{\Xtp}$ established in Step (3).
+When $P=B$, Rietsch \cite{RietschIntegral} verified it by analyzing the superpotential directly. \end{remark}

-\begin{remark} The idea of applying the rational Weyl group actions on geometric crystals to the study of the associated oscillatory integrals is not new.
-See Chhaibi's thesis \cite[Theorem 5.4.1]{Chhaibi}. \end{remark}